 Discuss with your teens how a fun celebration can turn tragic very quickly when alcohol is introduced.
 The use of alcohol is frequently linked with other risky and potentially destructive behaviors such as bullying and dating violence, unintentional injuries from falls or drowning, alcohol-related car accidents, and alcohol overdose.
 Encourage your teen to discuss with their friends or date about taking a pledge to keep each other safe and to make healthy decisions when celebrating.
 Also, remind your teens that under no circumstance should they ride in a car with someone who has been drinking or using drugs.
 Click here to see a sample prom pledge.

-And remember……It’s not worth it!!
+And remember……It’s not worth it!
 Being a “cool parent” could cost you….your home, car, boat, college & retirement savings.
 Purchase, provide, or pour alcohol for underage drinkers and if they or others are injured or die in an accident they cause or property is damaged, you can be sued!
 Your homeowners insurance does not cover liability when the activity is illegal.

 The teenage brain responds to and is affected by alcohol differently than the adult brain.
 Compared to the adult brain, the teen brain is over-sensitive to damage from alcohol and under-sensitive to the warning signs of intoxication which creates a very risky “over-under” combination.
 Click here to read an article from Dr. David Walsh about alcohol’s effects on the teenage brain.
 Federal research shows that the age group exhibiting the highest rate of alcohol dependence is the ages of 18-20 which is under the legal drinking age!
 Teenagers who experiment with alcohol before the age of 15 are four times more likely to become alcohol dependent versus those who wait to drink alcohol until age 21.
 Alcohol consumption negatively affects brain development during these formative years.
 That is why it is critically important to prevent underage drinking.

 In the fall of 2015, the Wisconsin Department of Justice and Wisconsin Attorney General Brad Schimel launched a public awareness campaign called “Dose of Reality”to address the growing concerns about prescription drug abuse.
 Drug overdoses are now the leading cause of injury deaths in Wisconsin.
 In recent years, overdoses from misuse of prescription drugs has increased 260% among Wisconsin youth ages 12-25.
 Prescription painkillers are described as the “gateway drugs” to other harmful substances, such as heroin.
 More teens abuse prescription drugs than any other illicit drug except marijuana.
 Visit http://doseofrealitywi.gov/ for parent resources and information on prescription drug abuse.
 Click here for a list of permanent prescription drug disposal sites and Waukesha County community resources for drug and alcohol abuse.
 The Partnership for Drug-free Kids put together an e-book titled “Heroin, Fentanyl & Other Opioids: A Comprehensive Resource for Families” that you can access by clicking here.

 “Wake Up Call” is a unique life-size exhibit of a teen’s bedroom with more than 20 “red flags” that can signal drug or alcohol use and is presented by Your Choice.
 Free public tours will be offered the first and third Wednesday of each month.
 The exhibit is located in the Hartland Fire Department’s Survive Alive House at 150 Lawn Street, Hartland The goal is to educate parents and other adults who are influential in the lives of youth so they know what seemingly innocent items can actually be an indication of substance abuse.
 The “Wake Up Call” bedroom identifies spots where teens may hide drugs, household items that can be used as drug paraphernalia and ways teens try to cover up drug and alcohol use.
 Click here for exhibit times or visit www.yourchoice-live.org for additional information.
 Click here to view a power point of these important signals to watch for in your home.